-In August 2012, she met Abishek Lama, the Branch Manager of NEDFI.
-Namchi Branch, a financial corporation which support local people with skills development programs and also channelize them into revenue generating activities.
+In August 2012, she met Abishek Lama, the Branch Manager of NEDFI, Namchi Branch, a financial corporation which support local people with skills development and programs also channelize them into revenue generating activities.
 Smita got interested.
 "I love making candles, then, why not convert my hobby into a venture and involve these rural women also", she thought.
-This led to the establishment of Namchi Designer Candles with the help of NEDFI, financial institutions support from different stakeholders in various dimensions.
+This led to the establishment of Namchi Designer Candles with the help of NEDFI. some financial institutions and support from different stakeholders in various dimensions.